DavidWells/davidwells.io-v1/content/blog/2019-07-12-respecting-do-not-track-with-analytics.md

 But not to worry, I've pulled together a handy function to help.

-You can use this code to wrap your client side analytic calls and respect your visitors privacy.
+You can use this code to wrap your client-side analytic calls and respect your visitor's privacy.

 ```js
 function isDoNotTrackEnabled() {